BenBobell00/BenBobell00.github.io/_posts/Introduction.md

   - information
 ---

 This is a sample blog post.
-Lorem ipsum I can't remember the rest of lorem ipsum and don't have an internet connection right now.
-Testing testing testing this blog post.
-Blog posts are cool.

-Science Communication is Hard
+An Introduction
 ======

 A fun story